Miastkowo

-The village has a population of 1,000.

 History

 Miastkowo was mentioned in 1413 as the seat of the Miastkowski noble family.
 A church and parish were founded in 1451 by Dukes from the Masovian line of the Polish Piast dynasty.
 In 1827, the village had a population of 270.
 There are graves of Polish troops killed in the Polish–Soviet War in 1920 at the local cemetery.

 During World War II, the settlement was occupied by the Soviet Union from 1939 to 1941, and by Nazi Germany from 1941 to 1944.
-The Germans operated a penal forced labour camp in the village.
+The German Nazi government operated a penal forced labour camp in the village.
 Its prisoners were mostly inhabitants of Miastkowo and nearby villages.
 During the Holocaust, local Pole Józef Dąbkowski managed to hide and rescue nine Jews from the Germans.